aeonSolutions/PCB-Prototyping-Catalogue/useful_utilities/README.md

 # Useful utilities

-One can find here usefull utilities to use when designs on prototyping pcb electronics.
-For instance a simple excel spreadsheet with resistance devider finder compatible with all sold on aliexpress.click on each individual file above to download .
+One can find here usefull utilities to use when designing and prototyping pcb electronics.
+For instance a simple excel spreadsheet with a resistance divider finder compatible with all sold on aliexpress.Click on each individual file above to download .

 - resist divider calculator.xlsx